 This bodega was started by purchasing the bodegas Palomino & Vergara and part of its soleras, which used to be part of Rumasa.

-Originally called Bodegas Marques de Misa, this company was swallowed up by Rumasa in one of their last takeovers.
+A merger of Diez Hermanos with the Bodegas Marques de Misa, this company was swallowed up by Rumasa in one of their last takeovers.
 After the collapse the bodegas were sold to Marcos Eguizabal (together with the brands Paternina, Pemartin and Bertola).
 After the death of Equizabal it was acquired in 2016 by the current owners, the Espinosa family.

 - Bodegas Tradición

 Not really involved, but they bought some of the oldest wines from soleras that were once owned by Bobadilla, Paternina, Sandeman and Harveys.
 Together with wines from the old Domecq company, it formed the base of this recent bodega.